 During my testing, I found this chicken recipe is best made before serving.
-However the chicken can be sliced into cutlets ahead of time, which does cut down on the prep time 🙂
+However, you can certainly prep ahead!

-Any leftovers should be refrigerated in an airtight container and consumed within 3-4 days.
+Any leftovers should be refrigerated in an airtight container and enjoyed within 3-4 days.

 Reheat gently in a skillet, stirring the sauce so it doesn’t separate.